How to choose the right Kitesurfing

 Kite-Specific Travel Solutions

-- Use compression straps inside your bag to secure rolled kites
+- Use compression straps inside your bag to compress rolled kites

 - Pack kites in reverse size order (largest at bottom) for balanced weight distribution